Our mission: To let introverts everywhere know it’s okay to be who they are.

-- Follow me on Facebook to get personal updates from me.
+You can follow Jenn on Facebook to get personal updates from her.

-- Become a patron.
-Our patrons donate a small amount of money each month, and it all adds up!
+- Becoming a patron.
+Patrons give a few dollars each month, and it all adds up.

 What’s Up with the Name “Introvert, Dear”?

-When I named my blog Introvert, Dear, I imagined a wise, older woman inviting a troubled young introvert to sit down on her fancy chaise lounge.
+When Jenn named her blog Introvert, Dear, she imagined a wise, older woman inviting a troubled young introvert to sit down on her fancy chaise lounge.
 The older woman began dispensing her worldly advice by saying, “Now, introvert, dear…”